 Transfer of Credit to MWCC

-Students seeking to transfer credits to MWCC should submit an official transcript from each institution for which he/she is seeking the transfer of credits.
+MWCC transfers courses that apply to the students program of study.
+For students not seeking a degree, a review of transcripts will be conducted for the purpose of determining if prior course week meets prerequisites for courses the student would like to enroll in, but courses will not be transferred in.
+Students seeking to transfer credits to MWCC should submit an official transcript from each institution for which he/she is seeking the transfer of credits after being applying and being admitted to a degree or certificate program at MWCC.
 Upon receipt of the transcript(s), the college will verify the accreditation of the institution(s); and if comparable regional accreditation exists, the college will review the courses to determine comparability with MWCC courses.

 Determinations of transfer credit will be made within a reasonable period of time after the receipt of the official transcript and all required additional documentation.
 Notice to the student will be given at the time of the completed evaluation.

 Students must receive a grade for a course undertaken at MWCC to qualify to receive an official transcript from MWCC.

 Credits earned at non-accredited institutions or institutions with accreditation different from MWCC will receive the following review processes: